drcallaway/typescript-intro/type-declaration-files.md

 1. Type declaration files are available from <a href="https://definitelytyped.org/" target="_blank">Definitely Typed</a>.
 1. Click "@types package search page" to search for a Lodash type file.
 1. Install Lodash types: `npm install -D @types/lodash`
 1. Missing declaration file warning is gone and code completion is available.
+Note new directory at `node_modules/@types/lodash`.
 1. To run: `npx ts-node test.ts`

 ## Exercise: Use existing types in Chalk